sbcshop/Relay-Board-8-CH-based-on-LoRa-Pico/README.md

       * How to use "LoRa Home Automation Application(App)

-## Working With GatePi 8Ch
+## Working With Relay-Board-8-CH-based-on-LoRa-Pico

 For working with this board you will need two or more than two loara product, it can be same products or may be our other LoRa products to establish the communication between them.
 * If you haven’t installed Thonny Software or don’t know how to use Thonny IDE, please read our other documentations https://github.com/sbcshop/RangePi

 * -->The "main.py" is the reciever example code for controlling 8 relays.
 This code should be saved in RP2040 of GatePi 8ch so that when it recieve data from transmitter it will operate realys one by one according to data recieved at this end.

-* -->The "Transmit.py" file is the code for sending the data for the purpose of controlling relays of GatePi.
+* -->The "Transmit.py" file is the code for sending the data for the purpose of controlling relays of Relay-Board-8-CH-based-on-LoRa-Pico.
 This code can be saved in any of our LoRa devices(such as RangePi) to send data.
 It will send "1relay1" at a fix interval of time to operate "relay-1" and so on for other relays, you can replace this by any keywords you want but this should be change in reciever code also.

-* -->You can also control the GatePi with the help of GUI, or you can also control through your pc via GUI.
+* -->You can also control the Relay-Board-8-CH-based-on-LoRa-Pico with the help of GUI, or you can also control through your pc via GUI.
 For this uplaod the "rangepi__transmitter_app_control.py" code as transmitter and Setup the GUI in your computer system by plugin this transmitter device.
 Now, select COM port and connect it.

 In windows, you can use PICO Lora Expansion, Pi Lora Hat, GatePi-4Ch/8Ch and RangePi as a transmitter